MicrosoftDocs/learn/learn-pr/azure/aks-app-scaling-keda/includes/6-concept-k8s-scaling-options.md

 ## KEDA's Relationship with HPA

 KEDA acts as a “Custom Metrics API” for exposing metrics to the Horizontal Pod Autoscaler.
-KEDA cannot do it's job without the HPA.
+KEDA can't do its job without the HPA.
 The complexity of developing a metrics server is abstracted away by using KEDA.

 Scalers are the glue that provides the metrics from various sources to the HPA.
 Here's a list of some of the most widely used scalers:

 * Apache Kafka
 * AWS CloudWatch